GertKadiu/react-sport/README.md

 4.Open terminal in folder (in windows you can open it by SHIFT + RIGHT CLICK => open powershell)

-5.'npm install' + enter
+5.'npm install' + enter to install all dependencies.

-6.'npm start' + enter
+6.'npm start' + enter to run the project.